-Class-action lawsuit alleges brutality by Rochester police
+Federal lawsuit alleges brutality by Rochester police

-A class-action lawsuit filed Monday accuses Rochester officials of allowing a culture of police brutality against racial minorities to fester and asks a court to force reforms.
+A lawsuit filed Monday accuses Rochester officials of allowing a culture of police brutality against racial minorities to fester and asks a court to force reforms.

 The civil rights lawsuit was filed on behalf of potentially “hundreds, if not thousands” of people it claims have been victimized by officers over the last three years, including while protesting last year in the wake of the revelation of the death of Daniel Prude, a Black man who lost consciousness and died after being pinned, naked, to the street by officers responding to a mental health call.

-It describes a pattern of “deliberate indifference” by officials going back more than 40 years.
+The suit, which asks for class status, describes a pattern of “deliberate indifference” by officials going back more than 40 years.

 “The city needs to stop aiding in the discrimination, murder and abuse of Black and brown folks.
 There has been enough talk about reform, the time to take action is now,” said plaintiff Winona Miller, 52, who said she was tightly handcuffed and kneed in the stomach while being arrested during a peaceful protest in front of City Hall in September.
 Charges of disorderly conduct were dismissed the following month.